CA-CST-SII/Software-Standards/Java_Standards.md

 A description of the exception should be included while throwing an exception.
 The text should be as simple and direct as possible, and end with a period.
 Uppercase is mandatory in the first word of the sentence, and should be used inside the sentence only when required.

 Examples of correct exception text are:
-*"Capability for checking XML document not implemented yet."
+* "Capability for checking XML document not implemented yet."
-*"Incorrect XML document is provided."
+* "Incorrect XML document is provided."
-*"XML file not found in given path."
+* "XML file not found in given path."
 Examples of incorrect exception text:
-*"We’re sorry, but we have not implemented the capability to delete entries at the moment."
+* "We’re sorry, but we have not implemented the capability to delete entries at the moment."
-*"Incorrect password."
+* "Incorrect password."
-*"Certificate file not there."
+* "Certificate file not there."

-====Catching An Exception====
+####Catching An Exception####
 When catching an exception, the statement should have the following sample format:
 <pre>
     try {